Skip to main content

 Conditional Form Fields Example

-Learn more about RADFish examples at the official documentation
+Learn more about RADFish examples at the official documentation.
+Refer to the RADFish GitHub repo for more information and code samples.

 Steps

-const fullName = "fullName";
+const FULL_NAME = "fullName";

-const nickname = "nickname";
+const NICKNAME = "nickname";

 In this example, we will build a form with two inputs.
-The value from fullName inputs will control the visiblity of nickname.
+The value from FULL_NAME inputs will control the visiblity of NICKNAME.

 const ConditionalForm = () => {